AlexiaChen/awesome-stars/README.md

 ## Rust

+- [ast-grep/ast-grep](https://github.com/ast-grep/ast-grep) – ⚡A CLI tool for code structural search, lint and rewriting.
+Written in Rust
 - [eatonphil/raft-rs](https://github.com/eatonphil/raft-rs) – Another minimal Raft implementation in Rust.
 - [Keats/validator](https://github.com/Keats/validator) – Simple validation for Rust structs
 - [AmrDeveloper/GQL](https://github.com/AmrDeveloper/GQL) –  Git Query language is a SQL like language to perform queries on .git files with supports of most of SQL features such as grouping, ordering and aggregations functions